Helen Baker Registered MBACP B.Ed (Hons)

 - Physical abuse

-Traditionally, counsellors see clients once a week for an hour at a fixed time and day each week and this is my preferred method of working.
+Traditionally, counsellors see clients once a week for an hour at a fixed time and day each week.
 However, for people whose working hours vary or whose lifestyle makes it difficult to maintain such a pattern I am happy to try to make arrangements which are mutually convenient.

 My work with clients ranges from a few sessions to longer term counselling.
 I will work with you to decide how many sessions are appropriate.

 My fee for regular hourly sessions is £35.

 Initial 30 minute appointment Free